awesomerank/awesomerank.github.io/lists/josephmisiti/awesome-machine-learning.md

 #### Reinforcement Learning
 * [DeepMind Lab ★4189](https://github.com/deepmind/lab) - DeepMind Lab is a 3D learning environment based on id Software's Quake III Arena via ioquake3 and other open source software.
 Its primary purpose is to act as a testbed for research in artificial intelligence, especially deep reinforcement learning.
 * [Gym ★7595](https://github.com/openai/gym) - OpenAI Gym is a toolkit for developing and comparing reinforcement learning algorithms.
+* [Serpent.AI ★2842](https://github.com/SerpentAI/SerpentAI) - Serpent.AI is a game agent framework that allows you to turn any video game you own into a sandbox to develop AI and machine learning experiments.
+For both researchers and hobbyists.
 * [Universe ★6109](https://github.com/openai/universe) - Universe is a software platform for measuring and training an AI's general intelligence across the world's supply of games, websites and other applications.
 * [ViZDoom ★498](https://github.com/mwydmuch/ViZDoom) - ViZDoom allows developing AI bots that play Doom using only the visual information (the screen buffer).
 It is primarily intended for research in machine visual learning, and deep reinforcement learning, in particular.